Current Volunteer Positions

 Advocates are cheerleaders for one or two of our shelter pets at a time, getting to know them really well and telling everyone what’s special about them.
 We ask that you commit to coming to the shelter at least once each week to spend time with your animal(s), taking photographs and generally checking in on how they are doing.
 Then spend the next week sharing your photos and insights on social media!
 Email email@example.com if you are interested in becoming an Advocate!

 Photo & Story Volunteer

 If you’ve spent time at the shelter as a volunteer or advocate and are interested in becoming more involved, contact us about becoming a photo and story volunteer for our website.
 We ask that you commit to at least two visits a month and we provide training.

 If you can’t come to the shelter, you can also help our dogs and cats get adopted by publicizing them on social media (like Facebook, Twitter and Instagram), listservs, etc. You may copy our pictures and stories – no copyright worries here!
 Be sure your messages include the pet’s ledger number and a link to the Athenspets bio for that animal.
-Dogs and cats do not stay at Animal Control for long, so the information must be timely.
+Dogs and cats do not stay at Animal Services for long, so the information must be timely.